MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/monitor-conversations.md

 > [!div class=mx-imgBorder]
 > ![Omnichannel Ongoing Conversations dashboard example](media/supervisor-ongoing-conversations-dashboard.png "Omnichannel Ongoing Conversations dashboard example")

-## Things you must know

-Before you start using the **Omnichannel Ongoing Conversations** dashboard, here are a few things you must be aware of:

-- The monitor feature is supported for workstreams configured for all channels except Entity Records.

-- You can monitor only conversations that are in the **Active** and **Wrap-up** states.

-- You can't monitor conversations that are assigned to you.

-- You can transfer conversations only on messaging channels such as Live Chat, SMS, or WhatsApp.

--

-- You can transfer conversations to and from agents only, and not bots.

-- You can only transfer **Active** or **Waiting** state conversations.

 ## Monitor and join conversations

-As a supervisor, you can monitor conversations to know how they are trending, and view customer sentiments and agent responses.
-You can choose to join a conversation that needs your attention.
  By joining the conversation, you provide necessary details to both the agent and customer based on the selected message mode (public or internal) in the communication panel.
+You can monitor all conversations that are in the **Active** or **Wrap-up** states. you can monitor or assign workstreams that are configured for all channels except entity records.

+> [!NOTE]
+> As a supervisor, you can't monitor conversations that are assigned to you.

-1. Sign in to the **Omnichannel for Customer Service** app.
+1. Sign in to **Omnichannel for Customer Service**.

 2. From the dashboard view selector, select the **Omnichannel Ongoing Conversations** dashboard.

     The list of conversations currently being handled by your agents is displayed.

-3. Choose a conversation to monitor and select **Monitor** on the top-right corner.
+3. Select a conversation that you want to monitor and select **Monitor** on the top-right corner.

     > [!div class=mx-imgBorder]
     > ![Select Monitor option](media/supervisor-select-monitor-conversation.png "Select Monitor option")